Sea turtles in the Pacific

 (1) Green turtle (Chelonia mydas): They don’t look green – so why are they called green?

 Their fat and cartilage is green (turtle soup).
 Large numbers were caught and eaten by early European seafarers who called this species green sea turtle.
-For more infos check here: worldwildlife.org, nationalgeographic.com, iucn-mtsg.org
+For more infos check here: Green Turtle (worldwildlife.org), Green Sea Turtle (nationalgeographic.com), Marine Turtle Specialist Group (iucn-mtsg.org).

 (2) Loggerhead turtle (Caretta caretta): Why is this turtle called loggerhead?

 Loggerheads are named for their large heads, with jaws powerful enough to crush an adult queen conch.
-For more infos check here: iucn-mtsg.org, nationalgeographic.com, Assessment of the conservation status of the loggerhead turtle in the Indian Ocean and South-East Asia (PDF from
+For more infos check here: Loggerhead sea turtle (nationalgeographic.com), Loggerhead Red List Assessments (2015, iucn-mtsg.org), Assessment of the conservation status of the loggerhead turtle in the Indian Ocean and South-East Asia (PDF from IOSEA Marine Turtles (cms.int))

 (3) Hawksbill turtle (Eretmochelys imbricata): What does the name hawksbill suggest?